-- continuously improve our ability to detect crime, including empower the community to be involved, sharing information and cooperating with other regulators, government departments, and law enforcement agencies - invest in training, technology and operational tools to enhance our intelligence, surveillance and investigation capabilities - use and test the limits of our regulatory powers, including prosecution.
+• continuously improve our ability to detect crime, including empowering the community to be involved, sharing information and cooperating with other regulators, government departments, and law enforcement agencies

+- invest in training, technology and operational tools to enhance our intelligence, surveillance and investigation capabilities - use the full suite of our regulatory powers, including prosecution.

-Other environmental and human health risks that pose a challenge for regulation are:
+Other environmental and human health risks for regulation are:

-- diffuse sources of pollution and waste - the use and transport of hazardous chemicals and dangerous goods - cumulative impacts from widespread sources - threats to native flora and fauna from unsustainable forestry practices - threats to native flora and fauna from natural events (e.g. bushfires) - legacy contaminated sites
+- · diffuse sources of pollution and waste

+- the use, storage and transport of hazardous chemicals and dangerous goods

+- cumulative impacts from widespread sources

+- threats to native flora and fauna from unsustainable forestry practices

+- threats to native flora and fauna from extreme weather events (e.g. bushfires, floods)

+- legacy contaminated sites

+- new and emerging contaminants.

-The EPA's regulatory approach has seven elements.
-To find out more about each element of our approach you can look at the Regulatory Policy on our website from mid-2021.
+The EPA has a balanced regulatory approach with eight elements.
+We consider these elements as a whole and individually.
+To find out more about each element of our approach you can look at the Regulatory Policy on our website from September 2021.
 We may use one or more of these elements at the same time, in any combination or in any series (depending on the individual circumstances or the type of environmental issue).
+We use a fit-for-purpose approach.
 In everything we do we aim to assess the greatest risks and address the biggest impacts to human health and the environment.
-We focus our regulatory activities to achieve the best outcomes.
+We focus our activities to achieve the best outcomes.